CAREEMER/mintwatch/README.md

 (bot needs to be in the chat if that is the group or you need tomessage him first if you want it to populate logs in private messages)

 `bot_success_logs` - 0 or 1 - determines if success logs being populated in the telegram
-(be aware of amount of useless logs in telegram chat)
+(be aware of amount of useless logs in telegram chat).

 ## Service config params: